routegy/routegy-docs/app/docs/reference/app-data.md

 ---
-title: "AppData | Reference"
+title: "App data | Reference"
 description: "How does app data work?"
 ---

-# AppData
+# App data

 Sorry, it looks like we haven't filled this out yet.